-A dental emergency is an umbrella term that is used to cover any problems involving the teeth, supporting tissues, gums, etc. that is urgent and needs to be treated or fixed immediately by a dental professional.
+A dental emergency is an umbrella term used to cover any problems involving the teeth, supporting tissues, gums, etc., that are urgent and need to be treated or fixed immediately by a dental professional.

 Is there pain involved in emergency dentistry?

 Pain is not always involved.
-However, the presence of pre-existing pain indicates that the tooth and/or its surrounding tissues need immediate attention.
+However, pre-existing pain indicates that the tooth and/or surrounding tissues need immediate attention.